-Like the elevation of climate risks to the global policy agenda, the economic and social risks of biodiversity loss are becoming a more prominent concern.313 This includes Australia's commitment to halt and reverse forest loss and land degradation by 2030.314 In addition to the natural environment's intrinsic worth, biodiversity and blue-green infrastructure provide financial and cultural benefits.
+Like the elevation of climate risks to the global policy agenda, the economic and social risks of biodiversity loss are becoming a more prominent concern.
+This includes Australia's commitment to halt and reverse forest loss and land degradation by 2030.
+Handdition to the natural environment's intrinsic worth, biodiversity and blue-green infrastructure provide financial and cultural benefits.